Turner Elson: Playing career

 During the 2017–18 season, Elson registered nine goals and 12 assists in 57 games for the Griffins.
 On June 18, 2018, Elson signed a one-year contract extension with the Griffins.

 In the 2018–19 season, Elson regained his scoring touch with the Griffins.
 Having eclipsed his previous seasons totals, and while placing fourth in team scoring, Elson was signed mid-season to a two-year contract by the Red Wings on February 5, 2019.

 Establishing himself as a valued veteran presence with the Grand Rapids Griffins, Elson was re-signed to return for a fourth season with the club, agreeing to a one-year, two-way contract extension with the Red Wings on September 27, 2020.

 On July 30, 2021, Elson signed a one-year AHL contract with the Grand Rapids Griffins.
-In the 2021–22 season, Elson placed fourth in team scoring in contributing career best marks with 21 goals and 24 assists for 45 points through 73 games.
+In the 2021–22 season, Elson placed fourth in team scoring in contributing career-best marks with 21 goals and 24 assists for 45 points through 73 games.
 Unable to help the Griffins qualify for the post-season, Elson was signed for the remainder of the 2021–22 season to a contract with the Detroit Red Wings on April 25, 2022.

 As a free agent from the Red Wings, Elson was signed to a two-year, two-way contract with the New York Rangers on July 15, 2022.

+On March 8, 2024, the Rangers traded Elson to the Minnesota Wild in exchange for Nic Petan.

+On October 26, 2024, Elson signed a one-year contract with HC Plzeň of the Czech Extraliga.